 Millennials have a reputation for being fashion conscious, yet Kantar said there had been a noticeable fall in the number of young people who shop for clothes.

 'Under-25s dropped out of the market,' said Mr. Tooke.
 'Older people, 45- to 50- year olds, were increasing the amount they spent on clothes for their sons, daughters and so on.
 But that did not get the total back up to the level the under-25s were spending before.'

 Some retailers have blamed the fashion industry.
 Earlier this year, Richard Hayne, chief executive of Urban Outfitters, said the last big fashion trend took place 10 years ago with skinny jeans.

 'Since then we've had all variety of skinny: low-rise, high-rise,' he said.
 'Today, the customer has a closet full of various skinny bottoms.'
-Without a fashion need to drive purchases, the added, the customer can easily defer spending.
+Without a fashion need to drive purchases, he added, the customer can easily defer spending.

 The chief executive of Gap, the US retailer that also owns Banana Republic agrees.
 'We're in an environment in fashion apparel where there is no compelling trend that is really driving the business,' said Art Peck.
 'Today there is no compelling trend in terms of silhouette, fabrication or otherwise.'

 Others disagree.
 'It would not be my first driver for what's happening,' says Javier Seara, partner of Boston Consulting Group, citing major fashion trends including Gucci-inspired embroidered bomber jackets.

 But he does believe that fashion may have 'lost its magic a little for millennials.Food seems to be the new fashion - you see that in retail stores that can be super-boring, whereas there are lots of inspiring restaurants and food concepts.'